FOURTHZI5/Undirected-graph-shortestPath-Generic-Algorithms/README.md

 This is a program monitor the salesman shortest-path problem using genetic algorithms.
 A salesman must go from one city and then the remaining cities, finally come back to the original city.
 During the whole process, the salesman can only reach each city once.
-The Aim of the problem is to find the comparablly shortest path of the map.
+The Aim of the problem is to find the comparably shortest path of the map.

-In our project, the number of node of the map can be choose but the coordinate of each node is generated randomly.
+In our project, the number of vertex of the map can be choose but the coordinate of each node is generated randomly.
 Each time, the result of the shortest path can not be the same.

 ----------------------------------------------------------------------------------------------------------------